cyprus327/Fraglib/Documentation.md

 This method must be called before using any other FL methods.
 - **width**: The width of the window in pixels.
 - **height**: The height of the window in pixels.
-- **perPixel**: The function that gets invoked for every pixel on the window until the window is closed.
-- **perFrame**: Optional function that gets invoked once per frame until the window is closed.
 ## Run (void)
 Starts the main loop of the engine.
 Must be called after Init for a window to appear.